 Derwent Gardens is a formal park located on the southern side of the Pavilion in Matlock Bath, overlooking the River Derwent.
-It is also the location of Derbyshire Dales District Council's popular Illuminations festival.
+It is also the location of Derbyshire Dales District Council's popular annual Matlock Bath Illuminations event.

 The distinctive emphasis of the gardens is water.
 Several thermal springs emerge in the park creating the water gardens.
 Grottos and alcoves also provide unique features within the beautiful gardens.